dcos/adminrouter/README.md

     https://docs.python.org/3.6/faq/library.html#what-kinds-of-global-value-mutation-are-thread-safe

-This is why the context of each endpont is not protected by locks, in case when it's only about fetching a single value from context dict or storing/appending one there.
+This is why the context of each endpoint is not protected by locks, in case when it's only about fetching a single value from context dict or storing/appending one there.